 impromptu (im’promptju:) adv./a.
 1. extempore; unrehearsed–n.
 2. improvisation

-But, in fact the opposite is true.
+In fact the opposite is true.
 Since your good impromptu speech requires more effort.
-Actually you need more effort to make them sound unpolished, truthful and energetic.
+Actually you need more effort to make your speech sound unpolished, truthful and energetic.

 So, there are 3 main pointers for a good impromptu speech: stick to the basics, build understanding and keep a good pace.